 This is a very simple recipe – four ingredients counting the secret and unexpected one.
 It’s faster to make with a food processor and the microwave, but easily done by hand.
 I cut the recipe in half to make 32 pieces in an 8×8 pan instead of the 48 pieces Grandma made in a 9x 13.
 (If you’d like the bigger recipe without doing all the math, you can find it on A Pinch of Joy Facebook page under “exclusive downloads”.
 You can “Like” if you are not already a follower.)

-Line the 8×8 pan instead of the 48 pieces Grandma made in a 9x 13.
-Line the 8×8 pan – not to keep the candy from sticking as in the Best and Easiest Gift Fudge – but to make “handles” so you can lift the candy out of the pan for slicing without losing a single piece.
+Line the 8×8 pan with non-stick aluminum foil, parchment or wax paper leaving a 3 inch overhang on each end to make “handles” so you can lift the candy out of the pan for slicing without losing a single piece.
 The bottom layer of chocolate is optional.
 I omit it unless I am making this for a gift or a party.
 The candy is pretty rich so slice it into one inch by 2 inch bars – or even 1 inch squares fancied up in paper candy cups.
 I’ve always thought this would be pretty at Christmas time with a little drizzle of red or green, but it never lasts long enough to try that!
 Oh – the secret ingredient?
 Graham cracker crumbs give it body and texture.

 You can buy this candy in the store with a bright orange wrapper — aka Reese’s Peanut Butter Cups!